AeriaVelocity/Sonic-ReVelocity/README.md

     velocity.
   * Holding `←` or `→` against a jumpable wall will stick Sonic to that wall and inhibit any vertical movement, making it easier to line up a jump.
-* **Quick Spin** - `B`
+* **Quick Spin** - `B`/`→ B`
   * Sonic can perform a quick Spin Dash and immediately transition into running, boosting his speed or changing his direction.
   * Quick Spin can be performed left, right and (in the air) down.
-* **Quick Spin Start** - `→ B` while walking or jogging
-  * Get Sonic up to running speed immediately.
-* **Quick Spin Boost** `→ B` while running or at Mach speed
-  * Boost Sonic's running speed by a little bit.
   * Chain together Quick Spin Boosts to get to Mach speed faster.
 * **Quick Spin Reversal** - `← B` while in motion
   * Change Sonic's direction, sending him running the other way.
-  * This is useful if you want to change direction quickly, especially since simply pressing the opposite direction won't turn him around, unlike most Sonic games.
+  * This is useful if you need to turn Sonic around quickly while maintaining Velocity State.
 * **Quick Spin Down** - Aerial `↓ B` while in motion
   * Cancel Sonic's horizontal velocity and send him straight down.
 * **Quick Spin Comet** Aerial `↘ B` while in motion
   * Send Sonic straight down without cancelling his horizontal velocity.
   * This is a good way to keep Sonic's speed going if he's flying through the air.
-  * This move is most effective at Mach speed.
+It will always travel in a perfect diagonal path.
 * **Quick Spin Comet Reversal** Aerial `↙ B` while in motion
   * Send Sonic straight down, and change his horizontal velocity to the opposite direction.
-  * Like with its non-reversal counterpart, this move is most effective at Mach speed.
+  * Like with its non-reversal counterpart, this move will always travel in a perfect diagonal path.

 ## Devlog